andrewbaxter/dinker/readme.md

 ### Required

 - `dest`

   Where to save the built image, using this format: <https://github.com/containers/image/blob/main/docs/containers-transports.5.md>.

+  This is a pattern - you can add the following strings which will be replaced with generated information:

+  - `{hash}` - A sha256 sum of all the information used to generate the image (note: this should be stable but has no formal specification and is unrelated to the pushed manifest hash).

+  - `{short_hash}` - The first hex digits of the hash

 - `files`

   Files to add to the image.
 This is an array of objects with these fields:

   - `source` - Required, the location of the file on the building system

   - `dest` - Optional, where to store the file in the image.
 If not specified, puts it at the root of the image with the same filename as `source`.

   - `mode` - Octal string with file mode (ex: 644)

 ### Required if no `from`

 - `arch`

   Defaults to `from` image architecture

 - `os`

   Defaults to `from` image os

 ### Optional

 - `from`

   Add onto the layers from this image (like `FROM` in Docker).
 This is a path to an OCI image archive tar file.
 If the file does not exist, it will download the image using `from_pull` and store it here.
 If not specified, use no base image (this will produce a single layer image with just the specified files).

 - `from_pull`

   Where to pull the `from` image if it doesn't exist, using this format: <https://github.com/containers/image/blob/main/docs/containers-transports.5.md>.

 - `from_user`

   Credentials for `from_pull` if necessary

 - `from_password`

   Credentials for `from_pull` if necessary

 - `from_http`

   True if `from_pull` source is over http (disable tls validation)

 - `dest_user`

   Credentials for `dest` if necessary

 - `dest_password`

   Credentials for `dest` if necessary

 - `dest_http`

   True if dest is over http (disable tls validation)

 - `add_env`

   Record with string key-value pairs.
 Add additional default environment values

 - `clear_env`

   Boolean.
 If true, don't inherit environment variables from `from` image.

 - `working_dir`

   Container working directory, defaults to `from` image working directory.

 - `user`

   User id to run process in container as.
 Defaults to value in `from` image

 - `entrypoint`

   Array of strings.
 See Docker documentation for details.
 This is _not_ inherited from the base image.

 - `cmd`

   Array of strings.
 See Docker documentation for details.
 This is _not_ inherited from the base image.

 - `ports`

   Ports within the container to expose.
 This is an array of records with fields:

   - `port` - Required, the port that the program within the container listens on

   - `transport` - Optional, defaults to `tcp`. `tcp` or `udp`.

   These are _not_ inherited from the base image.

 - `labels`

   String key-value record.
 Arbitrary metadata.
 These are _not_ inherited from the base image.

 - `stop_signal`

   The signal to use when stopping the container.
 Values like `SIGTERM` `SIGINT` `SIGQUIT`.
 This is _not_ inherited from the base image.

 For `skopeo` references, see for a full list.